maxant/kafka-data-consistency/README.md

 - config located in elastic-apm-server.docker.yml which is imported in our custom docker build file.
 - Once APM server is running in Kube, go to kibana home page and setup APM: http://kdc.kibana.maxant.ch/app/kibana#/home/tutorial/apm?_g=()
 - click the button "check apm server status"
-- Download `elastic-apm-agent-1.6.1.jar` from https://search.maven.org/search?q=a:elastic-apm-agent
+- Download `elastic-apm-agent-1.6.1.jar` from https://search.maven.org/search?q=a:elastic-apm-agent and put it in the root folder of this project
 - Add the following to the launch config:

          -javaagent:elastic-apm-agent-1.6.1.jar \